Brown Sugar Honey Apple Pie

 - Once the lattice top is complete, trim the crust if needed so it lines up with the edges of the pie pan, and crimp and fold over the edges of the dough to seal the top and bottom together.
 Flute the edges.

-- Using a pastry brush, brush the dough with the honey and water mixture and sprinkle with turbinado sugar.
+- Using a pastry brush, brush the dough with the honey and water mixture and sprinkle the top of the pie with turbinado sugar.

 - Bake for 1 hour and 15 minutes, or until golden brown.
 (If you're baking at high altitude, be sure to check the Notes at the bottom of the recipe for high altitude baking instructions).